felamaslen/budget/README.md

 ### Development:

 - Run `npm run dev` to run a development server with hot module replacement
+    - This runs inside a Docker containerised environment
+    - All external services are created by docker-compose

 - This is accessible at `http://localhost:3000` by default

+#### Migrations / seeds:

+To run database migrations and seeds on the development environment:

+- `docker-compose exec budget sh -c "./node_modules/.bin/knex migrate:latest"`

+- `docker-compose exec budget sh -c "./node_modules/.bin/knex seed:run"`

+- The admin user PIN is 1234

 #### Notes: